FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-roadmap-update-q4-2019.md

 During Testnet phase 2, we will also launch a number of initiatives:

 - _Trusted setup ceremony phase 2:_ During Testnet phase 2, we will begin the second phase of the trusted setup ceremony.
-Learn more about how to participate in the trusted setup ceremony [here](https://filecoin.io/blog/participate-in-our-trusted-setup-ceremony/).
+Learn more about how to participate in the trusted setup ceremony [in our blog post](/blog/participate-in-our-trusted-setup-ceremony/).
 - _Updated hardware testing configurations for mainnet:_ We will publish updated mainnet hardware testing configurations during Testnet phase 2.
-You can read about our latest testnet hardware configuration [here](https://filecoin.io/blog/filecoin-testnet-mining/).
+You can read about our latest testnet hardware configuration [in our blog post](/blog/filecoin-testnet-mining/).
 - _Dev tooling collaborations:_ We aim to launch mainnet with a richer developer toolkit for building applications on Filecoin.
 We’re looking for collaborators to help us build these tools and a great Filecoin developer experience.
 (If you’re interested, please submit a proposal to the [Filecoin DevGrants program](https://github.com/filecoin-project/devgrants)!
 The second wave closes January 15, 2019.)
 - _And more!_